isikerhan/loan-api/README.md

 - Customer 2: ID 100002, Credit Limit 500.000
 - Customer 3: ID 100003, Credit Limit 7.500.000

+### Customer Authentication
+Customers can also authenticate using their customer number and password.
+The password of the pre-defined customers are also `password`.
+You can authenticate as a customer by providing the customer number and password.
+When authenticated as a customer, you can only see your own loans, installments of them and pay them.
+However, loans can only be created by bank employees.

+- Username: `100001`, Password: `password`
+- Username: `100002`, Password: `password`
+- Username: `100003`, Password: `password`

 ### Available Endpoints
 The application provides the following endpoints:
 - `GET /api/loans`: List all loans of a customer